parkjunhyo/remote-get-hostinfo/README.md

    - "LOCALRUNUTILSRCPATH" are used to convert and merge local result files which are copied from local host after running locally.

 2. Add to hosts information to access in hosts.py
-   - {
+   - TARGETHOSTS = [{
-   "host" : "54.180.9.144",
+   "host" : "172.22.0.216",
-   "port" : 22,
+   "port" : 38300,
    "username" : "ubuntu",
    "method" : "key",
+   "ostype" : "linux",
    "option" : {
-      "keyname" : "aws-seoul-junhyo2.park-kp1.pem"
+      "keyname" : "your-private.pem"
    }
-   }
+   }]
-   - Most of variables are necessary. "method" should be one of "key" or "password"
+   - "method" should be one of "key" or "password"
+   - "ostype" should be one of "linux" or "window"
+   - "option" should has "keyname" (SSH Case, key mode) or "password" (Passowrd Case, password mode)

-3. Run "./runMain.py"
+3. Run one of command below.
+   - "./runMain.py" : remote access and get the result
+   - "./runMain.py convertOriginJson" : convert and parse the file which are copied from local hosts.
+   - "./runMain.py mergeJsonOut" : conver and merge all result file to create single file.
+   - For remote-run, Just run "./runMain.py" and "./runMain.py mergeJsonOut"

 4. After this script.
-I can get the result in "RESULTPATH", In default case, I use "/tmp" directory.
+I can get the result in "RESULTPATH", By default, I use "/tmp" directory for the result.
-   There are serveral directory.
-The name of directory is combined with IP address and Port number.
-For example, your host IP address is "175.192.3.124" and SSH port is "3294", the directory name should 17519231242394.

-5. Look at the reuslt directory.
-   There are some file.
-(Look at the Version Information) Every files are seperated by the feature.
+   - Directory name should be similar with "<linux- or window->".

+How to Use for local run mode

+1. Copy and locate the files which are obtained on local hosts after running in "LOCALRUNUTILSRCPATH"

+2. The bash script and batch file is located in upper directory of "LOCALRUNUTILSRCPATH".
+   There are "run-linux.sh" and "run-window.cmd".
+Download these file on local hosts, and run this.
+   I will get the "<linux-local or window-local>" files.
+I need to copy and move these file into the server.

+3. "./runMain.py convertOriginJson" and "./runMain.py mergeJsonOut"